More of the Same: Persistent Representational Harms Under Increased Representation: Introduction

-We analyze the statistically significant words in \Cref{sec:analysis-what} by identifying trends and examining the context in which these words are used.
-This analysis reveals the perpetuation of stereotypes and the reinforcement of systems of oppression through neoliberal narratives and the meritocracy myth within the generated outputs.
-This shifts the responsibility for addressing systemic oppression onto individuals rather than challenging and dismantling oppressive systems.
-Additionally, we observe that the representational harms identified by Cheng et al. \cite{cheng2023marked} persist in generations associated with gender, even when gender was not explicitly prompted.
-With the increased representation of women, these representational harms proliferate as the representational harms are primarily associated with women and the representation of women has increased.
+We analyze the representational differences in \Cref{sec:analysis-what} by identifying trends in the clusters of statistically significant words that differ between genders.
+This analysis reveals that large language models' gendered representations across occupations perpetuate stereotypes and biases that have been identified as harmful in the social science literature.
+If these representational biases remain unaddressed, naive bias intervention techniques that increase representation of women may be counterproductive, as these may amount to proliferating harmful depictions of women.
 We discuss the implications of these harms and provide recommendations to model developers, researchers, and practitioners in \Cref{sec:implications}.
-The dataset of generated personas and biographies as well as the code to reproduce our results and use the methods and metrics we propose is located at \url{https://github.com/jennm/more-of-the-same}.
+The dataset of generated personas and biographies, as well as the code to reproduce our results and use the methods and metrics we propose, is located at \href{https://github.com/jennm/more-of-the-same}{https://github.com/jennm/more-of-the-same}.